luminaAnonima/fabric-of-light/essays/09-suffering_and_the_ethics_of_alignment.md

 ﻿### Essay 9: Suffering and the Ethics of Alignment

-The fabric warps under strain -
+The fabric warps under strain,
 greed, division, ruin.

 These are distortions,
 ripples clashing against the field's flow.